Suite of governance documents for NSWRM

 b.
 All roles listed above are legally classed as volunteers and are bound to follow the NSWRM Volunteer Policy.

-to classify their work as voluntary.
+be followed in order to classify their work as 'voluntary'.
 Otherwise, regardless of what we call them, they are legally employees.

 a.
 There is a Sample Employment Contract which can be adapted locally.
 Contracts should be clear whether the employee